Antivirus Guide

 1. Choose a VPN.
 Our VPN buying guide is a good place to start.
 Or, if you’re a student, check out the best VPNs for school.

-2. Download either the VPN app to encrypt web traffic across your entire device, or a browser extension to encrypt only your internet surfing.
+2. Download either the VPN app.
+Once enabled, you’ll be able to alter your device’s IP address and get around any website blockers.
 Note that if you’re on a school computer, browser extensions will probably be a better option.

 3. Sign in with your username and password.